cgwalters/bcvk-fork/docs/src/man/bcvk-libvirt-run.md

 **--cpus**=*CPUS*

-    Number of virtual CPUs for the VM
+    Number of virtual CPUs for the VM (overridden by --itype if specified)

     Default: 2